 Author and Lecturer, MICPEL -- Federal Procedure, Civil Discovery, Trial Practice and Employment Law, 1980, Successful Strategies for Winning Commercial Cases in Federal Court, 2004

 Successfully obtained a dismissal of a putative class action lawsuit alleging, among other counts, fraud, RICO violations, and negligent misrepresentation, on behalf of a medical professional.
 The case was covered in the Law360 article, “Miners Can't Sue Johns Hopkins Over Black Lung Benefits,” August 29, 2017.
+The United States Court of Appeals for the Fourth Circuit affirmed the decision in favor of the firm's client by published opinion.
+See Day v.
+Johns Hopkins Health Sys.
+Corp., 907 F.3d 766 (4th Cir.
+2018).

 In a dispute over a 93-acre real estate development project, Kramon & Graham successfully secured a jury trial victory for its client.
 Following a six-day trial, firm attorneys Andrew Jay Graham and Ryan A. Mitchell prevailed in obtaining a $2.84 million judgment.
 After one and one-half days of deliberation in the Circuit Court for Frederick County, the jury returned a verdict in favor of Kramon & Graham’s client on claims of negligent misrepresentation, tortious interference with contractual and/or economic relations, and breach of contract.
 The development project is located near Ft.
 Detrick in Frederick, Maryland.